 The building has an open ground floor where a corn market was held, with a number of meeting rooms upstairs, supported on columns and arches of Portland stone.

-However the four columns in the middle of the Guildhall are purely decorative, having stood for many hundreds of years supporting no weight from above.
+However the four columns in the middle of the Guildhall are purely decorative, having stood for many years supporting no weight from above.